Best Mattress for Pressure Points of 2021

 - Pocketed coils feature five ergonomic zones

-Purple advanced sleep health and comfort standards with their flagship bed, the Purple Mattress, and haven’t stopped yet.
+Purple advanced sleep health and comfort standards with their flagship bed, the Purple Mattress, and have continued to produce comfortable beds.
 In the last few years, they began offering the Purple Hybrid Premier, a hybrid mattress with proprietary Purple Grid™ technology.

 The Purple Hybrid Premier’s StretchMax cover is a mesh cover with cooling side panels woven into the sides of the cover.
 This breathable material prevents heat from getting trapped within the mattress and leaving you uncomfortable.